Last update: 12/10/2016

 - Books – the Jungle Library have set up a makeshift library at the Calais camp.

 - Buy specific goods from an internet wish list.
-There are a number of wish lists that have been set up online to help ease the supplies issues surrounding the crisis.
+There are numerous wish lists that have been set up online to help ease the supplies issues surrounding the crisis.
 An Amazon list directed at Calais and Greece can be accessed HERE and the one set up by Slings for Solidarity Ireland HERE

 - People to People, Ireland to Greece: Humanitarian Donation Drive by Irish Refugee Council (IRC) can be supported here.

 - Médecins Sans Frontières (MSF), are operating ships in the Mediterranean at present,they are also on the ground in the areas people are arriving at, as they reach Europe.
 Donate here.